-Art Nouveau Elegance
+Art Nouveau Elegance for boardroom meetings

 The former Eliseev Library is designed in Art Nouveau style, and is often used for private dining, boardroom meetings and important negotiations.